 7. For dogs who aren’t responsive to the above, try touching your dog – dogs do respond to touch.
 Touch him on his shoulder or back to get him to look at you.
 Sometimes putting your hand down in front of your dog’s face if he starts to pull ahead may also prevent him.

 8. Learn to know when your dog or you have had enough on a training session, as going on when you are exasperated, angry or tired will be picked up by your dog and have a negative effect.
 Try to end on a positive note, as even just a little progress every day is enough and then let your dog off somewhere safe, where he can sniff and play.
 Following this daily will give quicker results than less frequently and best if only one person does the training and therefore all the walks during this training period, so that your dog has continuity.

-See all fleece anti-pull/walking harnesses in our own shop, where we offer you the best prices with no VAT at present
+See all fleece anti-pull/walking harnesses in our own shop, where we offer you the best prices

 Our fleece dog harnesses come with a ‘How to stop your dog pulling’ guide.
 Training your dog is the best way to bond with your dog and it should be enjoyable and fun for both of you.